 - 6. A round in the Junior Division will consist of 10 questions.
 Questions 1-5 will be worth 10 points.
-Questions 6-10 will be worth 15 points. - 7.
-A round in the Senior Division will consist of 15 questions.
+Questions 6-10 will be worth 15 points. - A round in the Senior Division will consist of 15 questions.
 Questions 1-10 will be worth 5 points.
 Questions 11-15 will be worth 15 points. - 8.
 If the moderator is interrupted by a team buzzing in before a question is fully read, the moderator will say "interrupt" and allow the individual recognized to answer the question.
 If the individual gives an incorrect answer, the team will lose 5 points.
 The moderator will then re-read the question fully for the opposing team. - 9.
 Once the moderator finishes reading the question, teams will have 10 seconds to buzz in and 10 additional seconds to answer the question.
 If no one buzzes in after 10 seconds, no points will be awarded, and the moderator will proceed to the next question.
 Some questions may have a longer time allowed (30 seconds) to answer.
 If so, the moderator will state this before the question is read. - 10.
 A team member must wait to be recognized before answering the question.
 A team member cannot hit the buzzer and answer without being recognized.
 If this happens, no points will be awarded, even if the correct answer is given.
 The other team will then have the chance to answer the question for points. - 11.
 The Overall Club Champion will be determined by the club's win/loss record.
 If there is a tie, the total points scored will be used to break the tie.
 Prizes for 1st, 2nd, and 3rd places in both the Junior and Senior Divisions and the Overall Club Award will be presented after the conclusion of the final rounds.

 - 12. Supervision will be expected from parents, sponsors, leaders, etc. - 13.
-Any and all final decisions will be made by the moderator/judge during the round. - 14.
-Participants will not be allowed to watch any rounds until they have lost twice. - 15.
+Any and all final decisions will be made by the judge during the round. - 14.
+Participants will not be allowed to watch any rounds until they are finished participating in all rounds. - 15.
 Pictures will be allowed for purposes of documentation for record books, club reporter, etc. However, no videos will be allowed. - 16.
 No one will be allowed to write any questions down or document questions in any other way. - 17.
 Any misbehavior from the audience will not be tolerated.
 Individuals will get one warning and then be asked to leave.
-Audience will in no way try to give an answer to a participant during a round.
-If this happens, the question will be thrown out. - 18.
-Any objections to the question/answer must be made by the team members and only before the moderator moves on to the next question. - 19.
-Participants will each be given a sheet of paper and a pencil that they may use during each round. - 20.
-Substitution of a member from the same club will be allowed only prior to the beginning of competition.
-Members may not be substituted after competition has begun.
+Audience will in no way try to give an answer to a participant during a round. - 18.
+Any objections to the question/answer must be made by the team members and only before the moderator/judge moves on to the next question. - 19.
+Participants will each be given a sheet of paper and a pencil that they may use during each round, i.e., unscrambling letters to form a 4-H related word. - 20.
 The team age category will be determined by the oldest member of the team.
+Teams can substitute a member if another member cannot attend, but they will remain on the team throughout the duration of the day.
+Members cannot substitute in and out, as in a school Scholar's Bowl.

-Examples: Ages 7, 9 and 12 = Junior Team

-Ages 13, 17 and 18 = Senior Team

-Ages 10, 12 and 13 = Senior Team
+Examples: Ages 7, 9 and 12 = Junior Team Ages 13, 17 and 18 = Senior Team Ages 10, 12 and 13 = Senior Team

 21. Teams will be allowed to choose a fun, short name for their team.
 Be creative!
-Of course, names including the name of the club or county/district are also okay.
+Of course, names including the name of the club or county/district area are also okay.

+Examples: Boots & Jeans 2 Bucks & A Doe

+3 Little Lambs North Saline #1

-Examples: Boots & Jeans The Green Machine 3 Little Lambs Jolly 4-H'ers Team 1
+The Green Machine Jolly 4-H Members Team 1